themihirmathur/NFT_RISE-AI_ART/README.md

 For more information, please refer to the [Documentation](https://github.com/themihirmathur/NFT_RISE-AI_ART) provided.

-Thank you for using WHATS-CHAT!
+Thank you for using NFT RISE - AI ART!